-Dues & Subscriptions/Publications: Some examples of publications include publishing the Oregon's annual CVSP Handbook.
+Some examples of publications include publishing the Oregon's annual CVSP Handbook.
 The handbook is distributed to every certified inspector.
 Approximately 1,000 copies are produced at a cost of \$1.50 each.
 The New Carrier Education material is also published.
 This material contains safety information that goes to every new Oregon domiciled motor carrier.
 Roughly \$3,600 is spent annually on new Carrier Education material.
-Other examples of publications include printing Snow Chain

-Guidelines for Trucks, purchasing FMCSR Pocket Books for inspector training classes and purchasing Out-of-Services Criteria for the hundreds of Oregon certified inspectors.
+Other examples of publications include printing Snow Chain Guidelines for Trucks, purchasing FMCSR Pocket Books for inspector training classes and purchasing Out-of-Services Criteria for the hundreds of Oregon certified inspectors.

-Legal Fees: Department of Justice costs related to MCSAP legislative changes.
+Legal Fees: Department of Justice costs related to MCSAP legislative changes and legal sufficentcy related to Weigh in Motion and other MCSAP related contracts/agreements..

-Annual IFTA Dues \$17,000
+Annual IFTA Dues

-Annual CVSA Dues \$12,900
+Annual CVSA Dues